benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 ## Starting Regions

-- Choose a region for each player start in
+- Choose a region for each player to start in
 - Place a town in each starting region
-  - If the town is placed close to the center of the region, the map can feel more "open world" and less railroaded, which can be a good or a bad thing depending on what you're aiming for.
+  - If the town is placed close to the center of the region, the map can feel more "open world" and less railroaded than if it is placed in a corner.
+    That can be a good or a bad thing depending on what you're aiming for.

-Near each town, place an Ore Pit and a Sawmill.
-These can be unguarded, or guarded by level 1 monsters — [Level 1 Encounters].
+Near each town, place an Ore Pit and a Sawmill, and a couple resources next to each.
+They can be unguarded, or guarded by level 1 monsters — [Level 1 Encounters].

 ## Folded Boundaries

+[Folded Boundaries]: #folded-boundaries

 - Use an obstacle brush to create boundaries between the regions.
 - Each boundary should be "folded" into a zigzag or wiggle, with many